Matthew 5:11

 Matthew 5:11 is the eleventh verse of the fifth chapter of the Gospel of Matthew in the New Testament.
 It is the ninth verse of the Sermon on the Mount.
-Some consider this verse to be the beginning of the last Beatitude, but most disagree.
-They see it as more of an expansion on the eighth and final Beatitude in the previous verse.
+Some commentators consider this verse to be the beginning of the last Beatitude, but others disagree, seeing it as more of an expansion on the eighth and final Beatitude in the previous verse.

 Content

-In the King James Version of the Bible the text reads:
+In the King James Version of the Bible, the text reads: